 Katharine Hepburn was already in her late fifties when her partner Spencer Tracy, who was overweight, an alcoholic and had heart problems, became really ill.
 She interrupted her career that moment on and looked after him and cared for him for many years.
 In the end, she nursed him back to health to the extent that he was able to make one last film with her: GUESS WHO’S COMING TO DINNER? – and then he passed away.
 She was able to come back and get her career going again, she won three of her four Oscars after this family time off and then continued filming, also of course because she already had a great career before her caring gap years.

 Cary Grant, maybe you know this, maybe you don’t, – his mother died when he was eleven.
 And when he was 30, he learnt that his mother hadn’t died at all, but that his father had her committed to a lunatic asylum, and I deliberately call it that.
 At the time, this was done without a doctor’s signature, the husband could simply sign her up.
 As I said, Grant was 30, and when his father died, he did everything he could to get his mother out of there.
 She was living in England, he was working in the USA, and he looked after her from afar for the rest of his life, visiting her regularly and looking after her.
 But that is not his only family aspect.
-When he was 62, he and his third wife Betsy Drake had their first and his only child, Jennifer Grant, and he stopped working immediately.
+When he was 62, he and his fourth wife Dyan Cannone had their first and his only child, Jennifer Grant, and he stopped working immediately.
 He never made another film and was a full-time father.
 He reportedly spoke of Jennifer as his “best production”.
+(EDIT: unfortunately I made a mistake in my talk and attributed Jennifer Grant to the wrong mother.
+It has now been corrected in this text, my apologies to all concerned.)

 Priscilla Lane had gone through something similar at a much younger age.
 She made two more films after ARSENIC AND OLD LACE, then it was over because she got married when she was just 27.
 She had her first child and stayed at home, and eventually there were four children, and she said, “No, that’s all right, I’m happy to look after them.”
 A few years later, at 33, she did another film and it probably slipped out that she would have missed it so much, but then immediately added No, no, family comes first.